 Glamis Castle is located in Angus, just five miles southwest of Forfar and 12 miles north of Dundee.
 Duncan's Hall is considered the most haunted area of Glamis Castle.
 Shakespeare chose it for his setting of Macbeth slaying King Duncan.

 Among the mysterious aspects of the castle is the famous secret chamber supposedly hidden deep within the castle somewhere in the crypt walls.
-The story goes that the Lord of Glamis played cards with the Devil on the Sabbath that resulted in such a disturbance that the chamber was sealed up.
+The story goes the Lord of Glamis played cards with the Devil on the Sabbath which resulted in such a disturbance that the chamber was sealed.

 There have been many reports of eerie sounds, such as the screams of a man being tortured and the banging of a hammer.
 Guests have reported seeing an old woman who vanished and a ghost in armor moving through a guest's bedroom.